 "Napoleon in Berlin" by Charles Meynier‘After E. T. A. Hoffman’ and Other Poetry by Bruce Dale Wise The Society April 4, 2017 Beauty, Culture, Humor, Music, Poetry 2 Comments After E. T. A. Hoffman “Only connect…” E. M. Forster, Howard’s End By Ewald E. Eisbruc The inner structure of the movements, working joint by joint, the way they all are linked together, toward a single point, th’ interrelation of main themes, producing unity, beteem each listener to reach a new intensity.
 Sometimes this bond is heard between two movements in this art, where one might hear some common figures pairing part to part; but deep connections go beyond the observations made, as if from one mind to another as the music’s played.
 The three Allegros and Andante mightily proclaim the genius of Beethoven’s Fifth and its majestic flame.
 A Little Serenade By Ewald E. Eisbruc The catchy Little Serenade by Wolfgang Mozart starts with an ascending Mannheim rocket theme, as it imparts joy with each little serendipitous phrase it accrues, and falls into the mind so snappily in happy grooves.
 A composition of a chamber orchestra in place, two violins, viola, cello, and a double bass.
 Called Eine Kleine Nachtmusik, it captures in sweet tune the beauty of the Viennese milieu beneath the moon.
 It dances in the scintillating city, jittering, like dreams upon the waters of the Danube—glittering.
 Human Stuff By Ed Rubee Swical “The food containers each of us uses boggles the mind and cloggles the Earth.” —Carb Deliseuwe The vast variety of things that human beings make, like trucks and tractors, jets and trains, books, bric-a-brac and brakes, like cars, roads, buildings, rockets, satellites and furniture, computers, dishes, phones, no matter what expenditure, these things add to some thirty-some quadrillion metric tons, compared to but five-hundred million tons of Earthians, approximately fifty kilograms per metric square, surpassing Earth’s own biosphere with this new technosphere; Geologist Zalasiewicz of England’s Leicester U. has so reported this in The Anthropocene Review.
 Bruce Dale Wise is a poet living in Washington State.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses CAROL HERRING April 4, 2017 Dear Bruce Wise, I’m looking at your poetry and thinking about it (and surprised that William Stafford, one of my favorite poets, turned down one of your submissions.
 However, I ask, unrelated to poetry, did you have a grandfather in California, named Correz Wise?
 He was my great uncle and moved from Virginia in maybe the 1920’s or 30’s’s.
 Wise is a Virginia name.
 Mrs. Carol Rowzie Whitmore-Herring Reply Bruce Dale Wise April 7, 2017 Carol, I believe William Stafford rejected my poetry, because it was not the kind of poetry he wrote, nor wanted to write; however he did write me the following poem.
 Apologies to B. D. W. by William Stafford To be told off could hardly be a pleasure, but it’s appropriate to be condemned by measure and elegance—I am myself so slovenly it almost cheers to get the word by filigree.
 Of all my faults which one now finds me fudging?
 I must have carelessed through a contest-judging, and erred by giving someone undeserving the prize claimed forthwith by another not observing the total range of entries: remember poet, you can’t in reason blame until you know it— the quality that won, I mean.
 But thanks for not being coyed: yours is the only word back from the anonymous void.
 Here was my response to him.
 On William Stafford by Bruce Dale Wise He was the only one who answered me in verse, the man who avoided all rhyme, as if it were the plague.
 The masonry in much of our era is not sublime.
 Still, he had that within him, at that time, that made me stop and think, if only for a little while.
 I think his main crime, one I’m prone to too, was weakness.
 Lonely, he fought against the dark in his own way— not brilliantly; but he was not phony; he was more like a sad Don Quixote tilting at windmills, angular, bony.
 And though for me his poetry was gray, I still recall that drabness on this day.
 Some time ago I also created a Staffordian sonnet, a sonnet of 18 lines: ababcdcdefefghghii, modeled after “Traveling though the Dark”; in my mind his most successful poem.
 As you can see in my sonnet above, one of the things I learned from his practice was a casual disregard of metrical insistence.
 As to your question relating to genealogy, I am not directly related to Correz Wise.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.